eMarek/Revision/README.md

 Start it with node like this `node index.js` and then open you browser on `http://127.0.0.1:8888/`.
 Voilà!
 You should get `404 Not Found` error and this is so freaking awsome, isn't it?!

+There are two things that our module could do really good.
+It could serve static files and it could provide data over API.

 ### Serving static files

-Our module can serve static files in `/public` folder with correct MIME type.
-Anything in this folder is immediately available in your browser.
+Create yourself a `/public` folder.
+Anything in this folder is immediately available in your browser with correct MIME type.
 By default is loaded `/public/index.html` file.
 Create it and you will get rid of 404.

-### Getting data over API
+### Providing data over API

 There is a simple API which could:
 * gather request payload